UK energy use and generation

 |Electricity (TWh) from:-|

-The one successful development to date is the increase in renewables for energy generation.
+The one successful development to date is the increase in renewables for electricity generation.

 Community renewable schemes